gotofritz/gotofritz.github.io/content/blog/2025-10-19-using-gh-to-create-a-branch-for-an-issue/index.md

 ---
-title: 'Using Gh to Create a Branch for an Issue'
+title: "Using Gh to Create a Branch for an Issue"
 date: "2025-10-19T17:01:23+02:00"

 description: |-